 - Confidentiality – Protects use and disclosure of Company IP and trade secrets.

 Remedies for Disputes involving the Shareholder Agreement.
 The Shareholder Agreement can provide for whether disputes will be resolved through mediation, arbitration or through the court system.
+Whether your needs are broadly business based or something specific (ex.
+Subchapter S Corporations), our attorneys can assist you with any legal aid you might need for both new and well established businesses.
 Contact Fairfax, VA business law attorneys for help with your case today.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.